alanarvelo/DHackathon/README.md

 $ npm install -g truffle
 $ npm install -g ganache-cli
 ```

+Note that we have installed the latest version of these packages, not the exact ones I utilized.
+Due to backwards compatibility, this should be fine.
+If you encounter any issue with these packages while developing, uninstall them and install the exact version that was used, shown above.

 [Metamask](https://metamask.io/) to interact with the dApp.
 It is a browser extension and can be easily installed following these [steps](https://metamask.io/).